Space station: International Space Station

 The ISS is divided into two main sections, the Russian Orbital Segment (ROS) and the US Orbital Segment (USOS).
-The first module of the International Space Station, Zarya, was launched in 1998.
+The first module of the ISS, Zarya, was launched in 1998.

 The Russian Orbital Segment's "second-generation" modules were able to launch on Proton, fly to the correct orbit, and dock themselves without human intervention.
 Connections are automatically made for power, data, gases, and propellants.
 The Russian autonomous approach allows the assembly of space stations prior to the launch of crew.

 The Russian "second-generation" modules are able to be reconfigured to suit changing needs.
 As of 2009, RKK Energia was considering the removal and reuse of some modules of the ROS on the Orbital Piloted Assembly and Experiment Complex after the end of mission is reached for the ISS.
-However, in September 2017 the head of Roscosmos said that the technical feasibility of separating the station to form OPSEK had been studied, and there were now no plans to separate the Russian segment from the ISS.
+However, in September 2017, the head of Roscosmos said that the technical feasibility of separating the station to form OPSEK had been studied, and there were now no plans to separate the Russian segment from the ISS.

 In contrast, the main US modules launched on the Space Shuttle and were attached to the ISS by crews during EVAs.
 Connections for electrical power, data, propulsion, and cooling fluids are also made at this time, resulting in an integrated block of modules that is not designed for disassembly and must be deorbited as one mass.

-The Axiom Orbital Segment is a planned commercial segment to be added to the ISS starting in the mid-2020s.
+Axiom Station is a planned commercial space station that will begin as a single module docked to the ISS.
 Axiom Space gained NASA approval for the venture in January 2020.
-Up to three Axiom modules will attach to the International Space Station.
-The first module could be launched no later than 2024 and will be docked to the forward port of Harmony, requiring relocation of the PMA-2.
-Axiom Space plans to attach up to two additional modules to its first core module, and send private astronauts to inhabit the modules.
-The modules could one day detach into the Axiom Station in a manner similar to Russia's proposed OPSEK.
+The first module, the Payload Power Transfer Module (PPTM), is expected to be launched to the ISS no earlier than 2027.
+PPTM will remain at the ISS until the launch of Axiom's Habitat One (Hab-1) module about one year later, after which it will detach from the ISS to join with Hab-1.